lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-5. Create the plugin using the Inference Engine’s PluginDispatcher API for the given device’s name.
+5. The plugin is created using the Inference Engine’s PluginDispatcher API for the given device’s name.
 Here "deviceName" is the value for “FLAGS_d” which came directly from the command line argument “-d” which is set to “CPU”, “GPU”, or “MYRIAD”, the exact names the Inference Engine knows for devices.

 ```cpp
          slog::info << "Loading plugin " << deviceName << slog::endl;